 A “flush” door describes a doorset where the door face sits in-line with the door frame.
 This differs to a more standard design where the door is set slightly back in the frame (or "recessed").

 We refer to "flush" or "recessed" as the door structure - it relates specifically to how the door fits into and how it looks within the frame.
-We also have a 3rd structure option, Passive, which is certified to Passivhaus standards (learn more about that here).
+There is also a 3rd structure option, Passive, which is certified to Passivhaus standards.
+You can learn more about that here.

 If air-testing or other certification is required, a recessed or Passive structure is going to be better suited.
 Otherwise, your choice of door structure largely comes down to your desired look and your budget.

 Flush doors are extremely popular where a seamless visual aesthetic is desired; where modern and minimal lines are favoured, a flush doorset is often the natural choice.
 Keep reading below to find out more.

 Our short video animation shows the visual difference of the Urban Front flush & recessed door structures.
 All of our ranges are built flush as standard on the interior side, but you can specify this for the exterior too.

 Both recessed and flush door structures are available with either a hinged or a pivot door opening (Passive is only available as a hinged option).

 You'll see our range names referred to in the video - the "e80" range means the standard recessed range and "e98" refers to our flush range ("e98 flush") where both sides are built flat in-line with the frame.

 The numbers in these ranges refer to the door thickness - flush (& Passive) both come in at 98mm thick, while our standard recessed doors are 80mm thick.
 This additional thickness means an even more intricate build and both flush (& Passive) options come at a price premium to the standard ranges.